[wpml_language_selector_widget]

 Bone Marrow Transplant/Stem Cell Transplantation

 Involves using high doses of radiation and chemotherapy to suppress the patient’s bone marrow and immune system.
-Fresh and healthy bone marrow is then infused into the patient’s blood to travel to the bone marrow to regenerate healthy bone marrow.
-Depending on the source of the bone marrow, the transplant may be considered autologous (patient’s own stem cells) or allogenic (donor stem cells).2,8
+Healthy bone marrow or stem cells is then infused into the patient’s blood to travel to the bone marrow to regenerate healthy immune system bone marrow.
+Depending on the source of the stem cells, the transplant may be considered autologous (patient’s own stem cells) or allogenic (donor stem cells).2,8

 References: